 Generally occurring in people with low self-esteem or paranoia, this happens when someone thinks that everything people do or say is about them.

 These statements come about when someone compares themselves and others to perceived universal standards.
+We may see this in young girls who, after seeing commercials advertising beauty products, begin to say “I should be thinner/prettier.”

 This can happen when someone assumes what someone else is thinking without verification.